TerjeRu/SOC-Analyst-Learning-Path/07-Introduction-to-SIEM-and-SOAR.md

 6.  **Step 5 (Action):** It "zaps" (soft-deletes) all found emails from every user's inbox.
 7.  **Step 6 (Notification):** The SOAR automatically creates a ticket in the case management system with all the information it found and assigns it to an analyst for final review.

-Platforms like **Reliaquest GreyMatter** are designed to integrate these SIEM and SOAR capabilities.
-By understanding these underlying concepts, you'll be able to quickly grasp how the platform works and why each feature exists during your training.
-Good luck in Dublin!
+Modern security platforms are designed to integrate these SIEM and SOAR capabilities into a single interface.
+By understanding these underlying concepts, you can quickly grasp how any specific platform works and appreciate why each feature exists.
+This knowledge provides a solid foundation for mastering any toolset you encounter in a SOC.